We provide assistance and action to bring empty private properties back into use to meet local housing need.

 Watch our video below or go to http://youtu.be/0D3tKCX-KXw to see how we helped shopkeeper and landlord Dinesh Patel to convert and let a property in Kingswood that had been left empty for over a year.

-In 2017/18 we brought 148 empty properties back into use.
-Of these 41 had been empty for over six months, and had been targeted for enforcement action by the council, or where it has provided significant advice and assistance on.
+In 2019/20 we brought 38 long term empty properties back into use that had been empty for over six months, and had been targeted for enforcement action by the council, or where it has provided significant advice and assistance on.

 We work in partnership with private landlords and have developed a number of housing schemes, such as SG Homes, that includes a full lettings and management service to help you let your property.